-Being an employer, you may see this non-compete agreement as an important safeguard, but your employees may feel as though you are only looking out for your commercial interests and not caring about their career progress or options.
+An employer may see this non-compete clause as an important safeguard, but the employees may feel as though the company is only looking out for its commercial interests and not caring about their career progress or options.
 If an employee signs a non-compete agreement, he is promising not to work for that company’s competitor while doing work for that business.
 It is generally a sensible request.
 But sometimes the employee is also promising not to work for a competitor for a period of time after they’ve done work with that business—and that’s when such agreements can get clumsy.

 An employer must be careful, pragmatic and use its discretion while asking its employees to sign a non-compete agreement.
 It is not worth pushing such an agreement with all the employees and it must be limited to certain key roles.
 Once an employer decided to go ahead with such a plan You may also want to decide whether you are willing to spend the legal fees necessary to enforce the agreement.
 In order to successfully stand a judicial scrutiny such agreements must have clauses detailing the critical business interests and the need to protect its important assets, but should not sounds like it is intended to punish employees who leave the employer.

 Even though the universal principle of contracts is based on the concept of “free will”, Indian courts took the view that an employment contract is a contract among un-equals.
 When there is a contract, the presumption is that it reflects the free consent and actual intention of the parties to the contract.
 One of the prominent reasons for the validity of employment contracts usually questioned is due to the presumption of “undue influence” in executing a contract.
 A contract is said to be induced by ‘undue influence’ where a person who could exercise undue influence over the other, and one person “holds a real or apparent authority over the other”.